peytoncordero/DRI25/command-line.md

 $ cd ~
 ```

-This last sign is called tilde.
-The command “cd ~” gets you to your user folder, home.
+This last sign is called *tilde*.
+The command `cd ~` gets you to your user folder, home.

-Try the command pwd again, you should be in the home directory now /home/user/
+Try the command `pwd` again, you should be in the home directory now `/home/user/`

 Now that you are there, access projects